Watch Out for Coronavirus Scams

 This article applies to: Security & Policy

-Scammers are following the headlines and taking advantage of fears surrounding the coronavirus (COVID-19).
-Stay informed and alert to avoid these and other scams:
+Scammers are following the headlines and taking advantage of fears surrounding the novel coronavirus (COVID-19).
+Stay informed and alert to avoid these and other targeted scams.

 Requests for donations to fraudulent charities.
 If someone asks you for donations in cash, gift cards, or by wire transfer, don’t do it.
 That’s how scammers ask you to pay.
 See the FTC's guide on how to donate wisely and avoid charity scams.